The way that we breathe

 What is Prana?
 Chi/Ki/Prana or Life Force enters the body through the breath, and correct breathing means that this energy is expanded in the body.
 Using Pranic Breathing helps to consciously control the Prana/Life force energy.
 Chi/Ki, as is explained in the Reiki is everywhere, is in the Universe, it is in the oxygen that we breathe.
 The role of Prana/Chi/Ki in the body is very similar to the analogy of a battery that occasionally needs to be recharged.
 While the Prana/Chi in the Universe is inexhaustible, the body does need fresh Prana/Chi in order to maintain its vitality.
 By exchanging your chi with the universal chi, you will feel healthy and vigorous.
 The more we energize the body with Prana/Chi, the more capable it is of fighting off illness and maintaining good health.

-This class is offer as individual.
+This class is offered as an individual class.
 30 minutes with Skype.
 If you have a group of people interested in this class, please contact Consuelo, she would be able to organize a group class.